CBT for Insomnia and Sleep Disorders

 How does CBT for insomnia (CBT-I) work?

 An initial assessment of your personal insomnia problem will involve finding out how it shows itself day to day and its development over time.
-As CBT-I is a collaborative therapy, I will ask you to complete sleep diaries and think about sleep goals.
+As CBT-I is a collaborative therapy, your therapist will ask you to complete sleep diaries and think about sleep goals.
 We will look at the facts about sleep and probably bust a few myths in the process.
 Most importantly we will look at how you view your insomnia, is it perhaps from a position of defeat or panic?
 Whilst insomnia is frustrating and infuriating, we will endeavour to see it as a problem that can be solved.

 How thoughts affect sleep

-Many of my clients have full lives, and notice that their busy brains aren’t co-operating and switching off when it’s time to sleep.
+Many of our clients have full lives, and notice that their busy brains aren’t co-operating and switching off when it’s time to sleep.
 Perhaps you’ve noticed that familiar worries return as soon as your head touches the pillow.
 Plus when we’re sleep-deprived it’s really hard not to worry about the effects of poor sleep.
 CBT-I is a structured approach that teaches you to recognise and change negative beliefs and thoughts that contribute to your sleep problems.
 Common examples that may be addressed during treatment include anxiety about past experiences of insomnia, unrealistic expectations of sleep time and quality, and worry about daytime fatigue or other consequences of missed sleep.

 There is a relationship between unhelpful beliefs and attitudes about sleep, and sleeping itself.
 A common example is “I should be able to sleep well every night like a normal person”.
 Other unhelpful thinking patterns include exaggerating (“I barely ever sleep”), hopelessness (“It will always be this way”) and catastrophising (“If don’t get some sleep tomorrow will be a disaster and I may lose my job!”).
 Changing to a more positive and realistic thinking style is associated with significant improvement in sleep, plus I’ll teach you how to calm a racing mind.